isomerpages/mlaw-acd/news/sector-developments/_posts/2025-07-04-post-Reports of Government Official Impersonation Scam (GOIS) Involving Physical Mules.md

 variant: tiptap
 ---
 <p>Dear Regulated Dealers</p>
-<p>We would like to alert you to the Police’s reminder for vigilance against
-<a rel="noopener nofollow" target="_blank">government official impersonation scams (GOIS) involving physical collection
+<p>We would like to alert you to the Police’s reminder for vigilance against <strong><a href="https://www.police.gov.sg/media-room/news/20250702_police_advisory_on_government_official_impersonation_scams_involving_physical_collection" rel="noopener nofollow" target="_blank">government official impersonation scams (GOIS) involving physical collection of monies or gold bars from scam victims.</a></strong> Since
-of monies or gold bars from scam victims.</a>Since June 2025, at least 80 cases were reported with total losses amounting to at least $6.7 million.
-In this scam variant, victims would receive unsolicited calls from scammers impersonating officials from banks (e.g. DBS, Maybank), financial institutions (e.g. NTUC, UnionPay) or government agencies (e.g. ICA).</p>
+June 2025, at least 80 cases were reported with total losses amounting to at least $6.7 million.
+In this scam variant, victims would receive unsolicited calls from scammers impersonating officials from banks (e.g. DBS, Maybank), financial institutions (e.g. NTUC, UnionPay) or government agencies (e.g.
+ICA).</p>
 <p>The scammers would claim that victims had:</p>
 <p>i. conducted banking or financial transactions;</p>
 <p>ii. outstanding premiums associated with a new or expiring insurance policy